Zoo Tycoon 2: Extinct Animals

 Zoo Tycoon 2: Extinct Animals was released on October 17, 2007.
-It is the latest expansion in the Zoo Tycoon series, with 34 adoptable animals and one bonus animal.
-The player can find fossils, or get staff to find them.
+It is the latest expansion in the Zoo Tycoon series, with 34 adoptable animal species and one bonus species.
+The player can find fossils or get staff to find them.
 The player can then assemble the fossils, and can also create normal and "Super" extinct animals in an extinct research lab.
-The player can also stop rampaging dinosaurs.
+The player can also stop rampaging dinosaurs by using the tranquilizer gun.

 Ultimate Collection

-Ultimate Collection contains the original game, all four official expansions and a new menu theme exclusive to it, similar to Zoo Tycoon: Complete Collection.
+Ultimate Collection contains the original game plus all four official expansions and a new menu theme exclusive to it, similar to Zoo Tycoon: Complete Collection.
 This title was released on September 30, 2008.
 Some users reported disk problems, whereby the third disk was the same as the second one.
 Microsoft sent free disk replacements at their support site.

 Microsoft subsequently licensed the game to Ubisoft, who re-released the Ultimate Collection in a variety of formats across multiple territories including a single disk DVD-ROM for Windows PCs.